feathersjs/docs/help/faq.md

 #### The preferred way

-Alternatively for Mongoose, Sequelize or any other adapter you can just use hooks to fetch data from other services [as described here](http://docs.feathersjs.com/hooks/examples.html#fetching-related-items).
+For any of the feathers database/ORM adapters you can just use hooks to fetch data from other services [as described here](http://docs.feathersjs.com/hooks/examples.html#fetching-related-items).

 This is a better approach because it keeps your application database agnostic and service oriented.
 By referencing the services (using `app.service().find()`, etc.) you can still decouple your app and have these services live on entirely separate machines or use entirely different databases without having to change any of your fetching code.